Things to Do for Students in Norwich

 For many students, the second year of your course will see you venture beyond the walls of your halls of residence and into privately rented accommodation.
-This is an exciting step, but finding your first student house can be daunting.
+This is an exciting step, but finding your first student house after halls can be daunting.
 Follow our steps to help you on your way.

 Think about how many people you want to live with, the gender mix and the personality combination of reliable people you can trust.